apisec-inc/releases/docs/index.md

 	- CVSS score -- Fix.

 ## APIsec - Oct 26th, 2021

+!!! danger "Security"

+	- Page size decreased to 10 on the project dashboard.

 !!! tip "Features"

 	- Dialog enhancements: Browser dialog confirmation changed to custom angular material dialog.
 	- Propagate headers feature launched in the playbooks action items.
 Users should be able to propagate headers across the all the playbooks for the specific endpoint.

-!!! bug "Fixes"
+!!! success "Fixes"

 	- Search security model accuracy fix.
-	- Page size decreased to 10 on the project dashboard.
 	- Serif converter updated in Github actions.
 	- Master env data on the dashboard remains after non-master env deleted fix.
 	- Shimmer effect added on default payloads page.